-A guided walk around Townsend Farm occurs on every Thursday evening from May until October.
+A guided walk around Townsend Farm occurs from May until October.
 The walk is an informative, practical and visionary experience where the attendee will learn about how farming, nature and how good food can be produced together whilst sequestrating carbon from the atmosphere, which currently, is threatening our very existence through climate breakdown.

 Every single day on every single tour is different, because the weather, the time of year and the cropping calendar are ever-changing, but one can learn about the following: